Asthajha4275/Excel-Project/README.md

-# Excel-Project VRINDA STORE DATA ANALYSIS.
+# Excel-Project_ VRINDA STORE DATA ANALYSIS.
+DASHBOARD:

 Objective :
 Vrinda store wants to create an annual sales report for 2022.so that , Vrinda can understand their customers and grow more sales in 20323.